alanjameschapman/pet-image-classifier/README.md

 - Provide an image upload widget.
 - Display the predicted species of the animal.
 - Display the top 3 breeds that the animal may belong to, along with images and probabilities.
-- Button to select breed and display key info and common diseases.
+- Button/checkbox to select breed and display key info and common diseases.
+- Link to the dataset.

-#### Page 4 - Hypotheses and Validation
+#### Page 3 - Hypotheses and Validation

 - Display the hypotheses stated above (see epic 2) and how they were validated.
 - Display the results of the validation.

-#### Page 5 - Model Performance Metrics
+#### Page 4 - Model Performance Metrics

-- Display the model's performance metrics, including:
+Display the model's performance metrics, including:
 - Learning curves (plots of accuracy and loss)
 - Confusion matrix for a batch size of 32 (not possible to display for the entire dataset of 120 breeds)
 - Generalised model performance on test set (table of accuracy and loss).
+- Precision, recall, and F1 score?

 ### Heroku